grufkork/rkbx_osc/README.md

 Appear to remain the same.
 These are offsets added to `beat_baseoffset` to find the specific values.

 ## Notes on timing
 Windows, by default, only has sleeps in increments of ~16ms.
 As such, the the sending frequency is a bit uneven.
 The rate is set to 120Hz in the code, but that results in about 60Hz update rate.
+I'm not sure if the method measuring the delta time is accurate enough, or